tobias-weiss-ai-xr/opendesk-edu/README.md

 # Disclaimer August 2023

-The current state of the Sovereign Workplace contain components that are going to be replaced.
+The current state of the Sovereign Workplace contains components that are going to be replaced.
 Like for example the UCS dev container monolith will be substituted by multiple Univention Management Stack containers.